 Determining the Value of a Slip and Fall Case

 The value of any given personal injury claim varies greatly depending on the extent of the injuries a fall victim suffers.
-Falls can result in many injuries, from minor soft tissue injuries and fractures to severe spinal cord injuries or fatal traumatic brain injuries.
+Fall accidents can result in many injuries, from minor soft tissue injuries and fractures to severe spinal cord injuries or fatal traumatic brain injuries.
 Spinal cord injuries, for example, can cost millions of dollars to treat across a patient’s lifetime.
 Therefore, fall lawyers consider economic and non-economic losses when valuing claims levied against property owners.

-Your economic losses are calculable, as they’re based on damages like past and future medical care expenses, lost wages, property damage, and diminished earning capacity associated with Chicago slip and fall accidents.
+The economic losses are calculable, as they’re based on damages like past and future medical care expenses, lost wages and future lost income, property damage, and diminished earning capacity associated with Chicago slip and fall accidents.
 Your fall accident lawyer will use applicable medical bills, health care records, physician statements, expert opinions, receipts, and more to value what you’ve lost in terms of economic damages from the incident on someone else’s property.

-Your noneconomic damages are more challenging to calculate, as they’re based on types of losses peripheral to any suffered injuries.
+Your non-economic damages are more challenging to calculate, as they’re based on types of losses peripheral to any suffered injuries.
 They are considered more personal, like pain and suffering.
-Your damages for this category are likely to be high if you sustained a more severe and life-altering fall injury.
+Your damages for this category of losses are likely to be high in serious injury cases, such as if a more severe and life-altering fall injury occurred.

-Why You Should Contact Thomas Law Offices in Chicago
+Why Should You Contact Thomas Law Offices if You Suffer Fall Injuries?

-It only takes moments for a Chicago slip and fall accidents to upend lives completely.
-However, recovery can take weeks, months, or longer, and you may be struggling to afford the care you need while keeping food on the table, especially if you have significant lost wages.
+It only takes moments for Chicago slip and fall accidents to upend lives completely.
+However, recovery from fall accidents can take weeks, months, or longer.
+Victims may struggle to afford necessary medical care and food, especially if there are significant lost wages.
 To secure your family’s future and ensure you get what you need to reach your maximum medical improvement, you need an experienced Chicago slip and fall lawyer from Thomas Law Offices.

-Our attorneys have a comprehensive understanding of how slip and fall personal injury cases work, and we’re prepared to take measures to ensure a property owner’s negligence that resulted in you getting hurt doesn’t go unpunished.
+Our attorneys comprehensively understand how Chicago slip and fall personal injury cases work, and we’re prepared to take measures to ensure a property owner’s negligence that resulted in you getting hurt doesn’t go unpunished.
 When you contact our firm, we’ll schedule a free consultation to review your slip and fall case details.

-We’ll determine who is responsible for the property where you suffered your serious injuries, and determine what laws apply to your slip and fall case.
-Once we have that information, we can move forward with a thorough investigation, including a review of your medical bills.
+We’ll determine who is responsible for the property where you suffered your serious injuries and determine what laws apply to your case.
+Once we have that information, we can proceed with a thorough investigation, including reviewing your medical bills.
 This will allow us to formulate a demand so that we can value your damages and losses.

-It should be comforting to know that, if you do hire legal representation, our fall accident attorneys work on a contingency fee basis.
+It should be comforting to know that if you do hire legal representation, our fall accident attorneys work on a contingency fee basis.
 This means that your legal counsel doesn’t earn anything unless they secure settlements in slip and fall accident cases like yours.

-The sooner you schedule a free case evaluation with our fall accident lawyers, the better your chances are of pursuing a successful claim against an at fault party or insurance company.
+The sooner you schedule a free case evaluation with our fall accident lawyers, the better your chances are of pursuing a successful claim or personal injury lawsuit against an at-fault party or insurance company.
 Contact us to speak with a slip and fall attorney about the dangerous condition that caused you or a family member to suffer injuries today.